KZacharski/KZacharski/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on my website and Tobil
+- 🔭 I’m currently working on PufferIcons Filled
-- 🌱 I’m currently learning NuxtJS, NGINX and Custom ROM development
+- 🌱 I’m currently learning NuxtJS, Go and Material Design
-- 💬 Ask me about VSCode
+- 💬 Ask me about VSCode and making wallpaper packs
 - 😄 Pronouns: He/Him
 - 🕐 I like to code, design stuff and make music
 - ⚡ Fun fact: In 7th grade I was making our Scratch assignments in JavaScript instead.
 Also I'm ace 🏳️‍🌈♠️.